Nun-and-done: Loyola Chicago stuns top-seeded Illinois 71-58 - WHIZ News

 Illinois’ 7-foot second-team All-American Kofi Cockburn finished with 21 points on 7-for-12 shooting, but worked hard for every shot against the pestering presence of Krutwig and Co.

-Loyola built a 14-point lead late in the first half, and though Illinois made a few 4-0 runs in the second, it never made this a one-possession game.
+Loyola held its lead in the 8-to-12-point range through most of the second half, and though Illinois made a few 4-0 flurries, it never made this a one-possession game.

-“We tried everything in the bag, everything that’s made us one of the most efficient offensive teams today,” Illinois coach Brad Underwood said.
-“Just for whatever reason (it) didn’t work.”
+“We tried everything in the bag,” Illinois coach Brad Underwood said.
+“Everything that’s made us one of the most efficient offensive teams, today, just for whatever reason, didn’t work.”

 Krutwig is also an All-American — a third-teamer who looked all-world in this one.